Cody-Hayes97/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is a server side javascript framework that makes building alot easier on the back end and I learned that express makes it possible to use middleware to give even more functionality to the back end

 - [ ] Describe Middleware?

+Middleware is used to make it easier for the front and back end to communicate with eachother.
+Middleware will take a piece of data from the req/res object and alter it in some way before continuing it along to the next process

 - [ ] Describe a Resource?

+A resource is simply any piece of data in our API

 - [ ] What can the API return to help clients know if a request was successful?

+APIs return status codes in order to inform the client on the result of the API call.
+For example, a status code of 200 means that the call was successful and a status code of 500 means that there was an error with the server

 - [ ] How can we partition our application into sub-applications?

+For this we can use express routes/routing so we can separate our API into different routes and make our code more organized

 ## Minimum Viable Product